mit-cave-legacy/npm-cave-app-2018/examples/base/README.md

 - Compiles `client`, available in the browser at `localhost:4000`

 - Notes:
   - There are known issues with filewatchers in Atom when running this command in Ubuntu.
-You may need to close Atom while starting the app.
+  - You may need to close Atom while starting the app.
 Once app is started, Atom can be opened again and hotloading should be functional.
+  - On Unix, if the last instance of the app was not shutdown correctly, an `EADDRINUSE` for the port can occur.
+    - In linux, you can kill a port with `fuser -k 4000/tcp`

 ## Run in production
 Production client builds run significantly faster in the browser than development ones.